-Propane and Gas Smokers
+Propane and Gas Smoker

 A gas smoker is a good balance between the ease of using an electric smoker and the taste of a coal offset smoker.
 Many new users prefer a gas smoker as temperature settings can be easier while still getting the low and slow temps you need for smoking.

-Read More: Electric vs Propane Smokers
+Read More: Electric or Propane Smokers?